The Importance of Building a Strong Core

 While there are many other core exercises to try, these three are tried and true Gloveworx coach favorites.
 Read on to find out how to incorporate them into your next training session.

 Plank Exercises for Core Strength

 The back of your head should align with your buttocks and your legs must also be straight.
-Remember to focus on breathing while you are in this position.
+Remember to focus on taking deep breaths while you are in this position.
 To truly own the position, you must be able to hold this position while breathing normally.